jtgry/laurengrayphoto/content/_index.md

   button_url: "/test/"
   button_text: Learn More
 - template: block-image
-  heading: Business & Events
+  heading: Lifestyle
-  image: "/uploads/_DSC0851.jpg"
+  image: "/uploads/_DSC1144-2-2.jpg"
-  content: 'Do you have a special event coming up?
-In need of photos to market your
+  content: 'There are these moments in life; Moments that are so fleeting and so precious.
-    business?
-Just want to capture your everyday life?
-I would love to help with whatever YOU need! '
+    We want to capture them in our hearts forever and never let them go.
+I want to help you capture your precious moments, and help you cherish that time in your life for years and years to come. '
   button_url: "/test/"
   button_text: Learn More
 - template: block-cta